Ethics Committee Advisory Opinion #2000-01/05

 By the NHBA Ethics Committee

-Presented to the Board of Governors November 16, 2000
+This opinion was submitted for publication to the NHBA Board of Governors at its November 16, 2000 meeting.

 Review of confidential billing statements by outside auditors.